SudheendraBS/adaptordie/lab4.md

 ## Configure the Caching Policy

 Return to the Apigee Edge Management UI open.
-Navigate to the Design Tab of your API Proxy within the Proxy Editor view.
+Navigate to the Develop Tab of your API Proxy within the Proxy Editor view.

 ![API Proxy Design](images/proxy-design-lab4.png)